 Overview of Refrigerated Transportation

-Refrigerated transportation uses specially designed trucks and trailers equipped with cooling systems to maintain controlled temperatures for sensitive goods.
+Refrigerated transportation uses specially designed trailers equipped with cooling systems to maintain controlled temperatures for sensitive goods.

-Unlike dry vans, which transport non-perishable items, reefer trucks have additional equipment and maintenance needs that increase their operating costs.
-Interestingly, refrigerated trailers were scarce in 2020-21 but became as common as dry vans by 2022 and the first half of 2023.
+Unlike dry vans, which transport non-perishable items, reefer vans have additional equipment and maintenance needs that increase their operating costs.
+Interestingly, refrigerated vans were scarce in 2020-21 but became as common as dry vans by 2022 and the first half of 2023.

 Despite rising shipping costs, the demand for reefer transport services remains high.